-62 Page Table of Contents Index Dancer's Studio (774) Grades 12 5 credits
+Dancer's Studio (774)

+Grades 12

-Prerequisite: Completion of Dance Production with a minimum grade of 90 and successful participation in the Dance production concert/ No waiver is available.
+Prerequisite: Completion of Dance Production with a minimum grade of 90 and successful participation in the Dance production concert.
+Permission from Supervisor.

 This full-year elective is designed for dancers who have completed Dance I, Dance II, and Dance Production.
 Students in Dancer's Studio will learn to create, perform, respond, and connect through the study and practice of movement studies, dance performance, advanced analysis/critique as well as research of career pathways in dance.
 This course will help to prepare students with an interest in dance or dance related careers by developing audition skills (including the creation and performance of an audition solo), exploring college opportunities in dance, introductory teaching experience, and a continued exploration of the choreographic process.
 Dancers will refine their skills and develop artistry in the professional levels of Ballet, Jazz, and Modern Dance with an additional focus on Lyrical and Contemporary Dance styles.
 Students will also participate in the annual Dance Department Concert in addition to a variety of community and school events.